 - using proper biosecurity protocols,

-- and completing proper quarantine.
+- and completing proper quarantine of new fish.

 Shivappa, Raghunath B. et al. Laboratory Evaluation Of Different Formulations Of Stress Coat® For Slime Production In Goldfish (Carassius Auratus) And Koi (Cyprinus Carpio).
 Peerj, vol 5, 2017, p. e3759, doi:10.7717/peerj.3759